SIMEXP/load_confounds/README.md

  * `high_pass` basis of discrete cosines covering slow time drift frequency band.
  * `wm_csf` the average signal of white matter and cerebrospinal fluid masks, and optionally derivatives, squares, and squared derivatives.
 Default: simple average, without squares or derivatives.
  * `comp_cor` the results of a PCA applied on a mask based on either anatomy, temporal variance, or both.
 The number of components can be adjusted.
 Default: anat compcor with 6 components.
- * *global½  the global signal, and optionally derivatives, squares, and squared derivatives.
+ * ` global`  the global signal, and optionally derivatives, squares, and squared derivatives.
 Default: simple average without squares or derivatives.

  The predefined strategies currently implemented include:
   * `minimal` this corresponds to `['motion', 'high_pass', 'wm_csf`]..